 In her book Little Red Riding Hood Uncloaked, Catherine Orenstein writes:

 In the second half of the twentieth century, a proliferation of revisions of “Little Red Riding Hood” turned the tale around to teach a new lesson.
 Storytellers from the women’s movement and beyond reclaimed the heroine and her grandmother from male-dominated literary traditions, recasting the women as brave and resourceful, turning Red Riding Hood into the physical or sexual aggressive, and questioning the machismo of the wolf.
-Their new heroines dominate the plot, sometimes with humor or strength and frequently with a libido more than equal to the wolf’s.
+Their new heroines dominate the plot, sometimes with humour or strength and frequently with a libido more than equal to the wolf’s.

 All the better to eat you with.